just-ai/aimybox-android-sdk/yandex-speechkit/README.md

 # Yandex Speechkit for Aimybox Android SDK

-Speech recognition and synthesis by Yandex Cloud
+Speech recognition and synthesis by [Yandex Cloud Speechkit](https://cloud.yandex.ru/services/speechkit)

 ## How to start using